gbmhunter/zephyr-cpp-toolkit/README.md

 ### GPIO

-The `zct::Gpio` class provides a C++ interface to Zephyr GPIOs.
+The `zct::GpioReal` class provides a C++ interface to Zephyr GPIOs.
 It is designed to be used as follows:

 ```c++
 #include <zephyr/kernel.h>